mattlau1/task-tracker/README.md

 # About
-Practice with json-server backend and react
+Practice with React with a json-server backend

 This project is from [React JS Crash Course 2021](https://www.youtube.com/watch?v=w7ejDZ8SWv8)